Digital Inclusion Roundtable

 - 20 min – Open Q&A

-This Roundtable is an IEEE Future Tech Forum event, brought to you by IEEE Future Directions, and will be recorded for on-demand access.
+This Roundtable is an IEEE Future Tech Forum event, brought to you by IEEE Future Directions.

 Kathy Grise, Senior Program Director – IEEE Future Directions, supports new technology initiatives, is the IEEE staff program director for the Digital Reality Initiative, the IEEE Technology Navigator AI, Future Directions and Industry Advisory Board Committees, and manages the digital presence team for Future Directions.
 Previous initiatives included big data and cloud computing.
 Ms. Grise serves as the Technical Program Chair of the IEEE COMPSAC 2022 Symposium – Data Sciences, Analytics, & Technologies (DSAT).
 Prior to joining the IEEE staff, Ms. Grise held numerous positions at IBM, and most recently was a Senior Engineering Manager for Process Design Kit Enablement in the IBM Semiconductor Research and Development Center.
 Ms. Grise led the overall IT infrastructure implementation, and software development in support of semiconductor device modeling verification, packaging, and delivery; device measurement and characterization data collection and management, and automation for device modeling engineers.
 Ms. Grise is a graduate of Washington and Jefferson College, and an IEEE Senior member.

 Jeewika Ranaweera, is a principal hardware engineer working on high-speed microprocessors at Oracle.
 She received her Bachelor’s in CSE from ISPJAE in Havana, Cuba and her Master’s and PhD degrees in ECE from the University Of Toronto, Canada.
 She is an IEEE Senior Member and a steering committee member for IEEE Future Directions and Digital Reality Initiatives.